-4. Public authority regularly conducts research on potential systemic barriers to diversity, equity and inclusion from early childhood education, through schooling to higher education and throughout lifelong learning.
+4. Existence of regular surveys on potential systemic barriers to diversity, equity and inclusion from early childhood education, through schooling to higher education and throughout lifelong learning.

-Public authority should analyze student data through all levels of education, lifelong learning and entry into the labor market to make sure that its social dimension policies are effective and efficient.
-It could compare graduation data from second level (secondary education) with entrance data into third level education (higher education) in order to improve transition from second level into third level education.
+- Public authority tracks student data through all three levels of education, lifelong learning and entry into the labor market to make sure that its social dimension policies are effective and efficient. - Public authority compares graduation data from second level (secondary education) with entrance data of the third level (higher education) in order to improve transition from second into the third level of education.